 Though each branch employed fewer tellers, lowering the cost of branch operations made it easier to open new branches.
 Automating mundane financial transactions created more jobs to support the technology and elevated the work of tellers, who now sell everything from investment funds to mortgages, credit cards and even car insurance.

-Similarly, we understand that, leaving grunt work in the rearview mirror.
+Similarly, we understand that customer-driven automation doesn’t threaten support teams; it helps support professionals elevate their craft, leaving grunt work in the rearview mirror.

 We’re in the business of making work easier for community support teams, so we baked automation into our product to minimize the repetitive work that gives customer service a bad rap.
 By automating the grunt work, we champion the people who can and want to do more with their working hours.